Kokoloris19097/LazyPlants.dokumentation/SRS.md

 The app design will follow a simple but modern structure.
 In order to achieve an individual and optimal look, connected to a comfortable use, we will offer a lot of possibilities to individualize settings, shown diagrams, sorting-categories and notifications.
 #### 3.6.2 Database

-As database a NO SQL database will be used (MongoDB).
+As database a SQL database will be used (MySQL).
 #### 3.6.3 Language

 As coding language JavaScript and TypeScipt will be used for the Backend, C++ for the ESp Microcontroller and Flutter/Dart for the Application.